laravel/docs/broadcasting.md

 <a name="client-pusher-channels"></a>
 ### Pusher Channels

+On the client-side, Pusher suggests using the `laravel-echo` and `pusher-js` NPM packages.
 [Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
-You may install Echo via the NPM package manager.
-In this example, we will also install the `pusher-js` package since we will be using the Pusher Channels broadcaster:
+Of course, the `pusher-js` package allows the usage of the Pusher protocol.

+The `install:broadcasting` Artisan command already installs `laravel-echo` and `pusher-js` for you; however, if for any reason you need to install these packages manually, you may do so using the NPM package manager:

 ```shell
 npm install --save-dev laravel-echo pusher-js